mmapphk3/Research-Methods-and-Professional-Practice/Module Activities /Read.md

 By adopting a flexible but structured approach, we can ensure that generative AI evolves in a way that benefits society, minimises risks, and respects legal and ethical boundaries.

-Correa, et al. (2023).
-[Details to be filled based on actual reference]
-Deckard, (2023).
-[Details to be filled based on actual reference]

 ### Collab Discussion 1:

 The malware disruption case study demonstrates how the ACM Code of Ethics applies when dealing with harmful software.
 The code tells computing professionals to put the public's well-being first, avoid causing harm, and maintain trust in the field.
 In this situation, professionals need to act responsibly to stop the malware, ensuring their actions are both ethical and legal.